 Since the original outlet opened in 2009, the line has hardly diminished, so diners should expect a small crowd no matter what time they arrive.
 For a table of two, expect to get seated under the fluorescent lights with another couple.
 The second location practically doubles the restaurant’s capacity, but long lines can postpone meals for up to an hour at prime dining times.

-Editor’s note: The original location of Cha’s was recently renovated (although it still has the same cool vibe and puts out the same delicious food), so we thought it was a good time to rerun this 2012 review.
+Editor’s note: The original location of Cha’s was recently renovated (although it still has the same cool vibe and puts out the same delicious food), so we thought it was a good time to rerun this review, which was originally published on August 2, 2012.